Quality Improvement Process (Complaints, Appeals, and Suggestions)

 Quality Improvement Program Process:

 Contact and provide the QIP Officer with your concern/appeal/complaint/suggestion.
 They will ask you a few questions and record your information.
 The QIP Officer will return your call within 24 hours with a possible resolution.
 By law, Helping Hands must make a decision regarding your complaint within 60 days.
 However, you have our commitment of a resolution within 24 hours.
 If you are not satisfied with the decision, you can appeal to the Health Services and Appeal Review Board (HSARB).
 However, complaints about quality of service or violations of the Bill of Rights are not complaints that can be appealed to the HSARB.
-These types of complaints should be directed or escalated to Helping Hands’ senior management, through the Director of Client Services.
+These types of complaints should be directed or escalated to Helping Hands’ senior management, through the Director of Operations

 If you wish to initiate an appeal/complaint with Helping Hands, please follow the steps below: